Taking a fortnight-long Sumatra backpacking trip was one of my best travel decisions to date.

 Why is Sumatra famous?

-• Sumatra is one of only two islands in the world with orangutans (the other is Borneo).
+- Sumatra is one of only two islands in the world with orangutans (the other is Borneo).

-• It has the world’s largest crater lake, Lake Toba
+- It has the world’s largest crater lake, Lake Toba.

-• It is the sixth-largest island in the world.
+- It is the sixth-largest island in the world.

-• It is the third-largest coffee producer in the world.
+- It is the third-largest coffee producer in the world.
 You must try Sumatran coffee.

-• There are 10 national parks in Sumatra.
+- There are 10 national parks in Sumatra.

-• Sumatra features distinct traditional houses called Rumah Gadan, which feature gabled concave roofs inspired by the shape of buffalo horns.
+- Sumatra features distinct traditional houses called Rumah Gadan, which feature gabled concave roofs inspired by the shape of buffalo horns.

-• Sumatra is located on the Ring of Fire.
+- Sumatra is located on the Ring of Fire.
 Therefore, it is famous for having 68 volcanoes and having experienced past eruptions and other natural disasters.

 Backpacking Sumatra: Is it worth going to Sumatra?

 A few islands in Indonesia take the brunt of its tourism: the island of Bali is the front-runner.
-I’ve met several people who seem to think that Bali is a country on its own.
+In more recent years, Lombok, Java, and Komodo have also grown in popularity.

 Sumatra is off the beaten backpacking route, and that’s exactly why I adore it.
 The tourist attractions in Sumatra – if you can even call them that – are not at all saturated.